 After Padma Vibhushan, Mary Kom dreams of winning Bharat Ratna

-The first woman sportsperson to be decorated with the Padma Vibhushan, celebrated boxer MC Mary Kom on Sunday said she hopes to win the Bharat Ratna by winning a gold at the Tokyo Olympics.
+The first woman sportsperson to be decorated with the Padma Vibhushan, celebrated boxer MC Mary Kom on Sunday said she hopes to win the Bharat Ratna by winning gold at the Tokyo Olympics.
 "It is a dream to win the Bharat Ratna.
-With this award (Padma Vibhushan) I will now be inspired to do even better with the thought that I can win the Bharat Ratna," Mary Kom, a six-time world champion, told reporters here.
+With this award (Padma Vibhushan) I will now be inspired to do even better with the thought that I can win the Bharat Ratna," Mary Kom, 2012 Olympics bronze medallist and a six-time world champion, told reporters here.

-"It is an emotional and touching moment for me to have won the country's second highest award.
-And that came when the country is celebrating the Republic Day.
+"It is an emotional and touching moment for me to have won the country's second-highest award.
+And that came when the country is celebrating Republic Day.
 I will never forget this day.
-I thank sports minister for recommending me and also thank the Prime Minister for his support."
-PTI PDS PDS ATK ATK
+I thank the sports minister for recommending me and also thank the Prime Minister for his support."
+The Manipuri boxer, who was conferred with the Padma Bhushan in 2013 and Padma Shri in 2006, is the first woman and only the fourth sportsperson to be given the Padma Vibhushan after chess wizard Viswanathan Anand, mountaineer Edmund Hillary and cricket icon Sachin Tendulkar who all got the coveted award in 2008.

+Tendulkar was later conferred with the Bharat Ratna in 2014.
+Asked how she felt to be the greatest Indian woman sportsperson ever, Mary Kom said, "I think I have brought so many laurels for the country and the only thing remaining is a gold medal in the Olympics.

+"I want to shine for the country.
+Tokyo is likely to be my last Olympics.
+I don't know whether they (BFI) will allow me to participate in the next Olympics (2024) at 40 years of age so this one is really important.
+I want to win a gold medal for my country in the Olympics," she said.
+She dedicated the Padma Vibhushan to the people of India and advised the likes of PV Sindhu and Rani Rampal, who have won the Padma Awards, to keep doing the good work and win higher honors by bringing glory to the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)